STOP Initmate Partner Violence (IPV)

-Laminated screening cards – currently available in English, Spanish, Arabic, Chinese, Vietnamese, French, Portuguese, Nepali, Cambodian, and Burmese – enable healthcare providers to conduct non-verbal screening with patients’ caregivers, enhancing safety for caregivers and ensuring that inquiry is conducted systematically and sensitively.
+Laminated screening cards – currently available in English, Spanish, Amharic, Arabic, Bengali, Burmese, Chinese, Farsi, French, Khmer, Nepali, Portuguese, Swahili, and Vietnamese – enable healthcare providers to conduct non-verbal screening with patients’ caregivers, enhancing safety for caregivers and ensuring that inquiry is conducted systematically and sensitively.

 Through STOP IPV, CHOP patients and families have access to on-site IPV specialists who, while primarily based at the Karabots Pediatric Care Center and the Emergency Department, are available to CHOP patient families and clinicians hospital-wide.

-In addition to providing direct support to families, the IPV specialists support CHOP clinicians through trainings and case consultations when patients are not yet ready to speak directly with the IPV specialist.
-The specialists are also available to hospital staff who self-identify as experiencing intimate partner violence.
+In addition to providing direct support to families, the IPV specialists support CHOP clinicians through trainings and case consultations, and policy advocacy.

 - Staff have a question or suspicion about a patient or family member and would like case consultation